-Many of these recipes come from index cards, small-run recipe books and family lore.
+Many of these recipes come from index cards, notepads, small-run recipe books and family lore.
 One thing that’s hard about Ukrainian food is that it’s a fairly laborious – but labor of love – to make.

 Enter the Instant Pot.
 This is going to speed up a lot of the steps while making it easier to work on other things or get on with your life.

 But, when Baba needed to boil the daylights out of wheat for five hours to make Kutya (or Kutia or or Кутья or coo-chiya), the Instant Pot can help with that.
 The Instant Pot also makes the cooking process worry-free.
 You don’t need to constantly stir or check on the food while it’s bubbling away.

 The recipes here estimate the total cooking time and not just the cooking time you punch into the Instant Pot.

 After at least two years of accumulated web traffic, the more popular recipes here include: